Spectral evidence

-Spectral evidence is a form of legal evidence based upon the testimony of those who claim to have experienced visions.
+Spectral evidence was a form of legal evidence based upon the testimony of those who claim to have experienced visions.

 Such testimony was frequently given during the witch trials of the 16th and 17th centuries.
 The alleged victims of witchcraft would claim to have been tormented by the spectral images of certain named members of the community; this was taken as evidence that those named were witches, and had given the Devil permission to assume their appearance.
 If accepted by a court, this testimony was virtually impossible to refute.
 However, spectral evidence was rarely used to secure a conviction, as theologians were unable to agree that the Devil could not take on the shape of an innocent person.
 The debate about the validity of spectral evidence rose to a climax with the Bury St Edmunds witch trial of 1662, and the Salem witch trials of 1692–93.

 Bury St Edmunds witch trial

 At the Bury St Edmunds witch trial of 1662, charges of witchcraft were brought against Amy Denny and Rose Cullender, two elderly residents of Lowestoft, Suffolk, England.
 The trial acquired lasting significance (chiefly due to the involvement of Matthew Hale, "one of the greatest legal figures" of the 17th century), and became an important precedent for the admissibility of spectral evidence.
 A published report of the trial, titled A Tryal of Witches at the Assizes Held at Bury St. Edmunds, was consulted by magistrates presiding over the Salem witch trials, thirty years later.

 The suspected witches, Amy Denny and Rose Cullender, were accused of bewitching several of their neighbours' children.
 The alleged victims were reported to be suffering from fits, lameness, and temporary speech loss, and were often said to have been seen coughing up pins.
 The evidence which tied these afflictions to Denny and Cullender was the testimony of the children that they had often been threatened by apparitions of these women.
 For instance, Samuel Pacy made the following statement concerning his two daughters:

 Not everybody present at the trial accepted this evidence unquestioningly.
 Three Serjeants-at-Law, among them John Kelynge, raised an objection (although the trial report appears to have been altered, to attribute this objection to Kelynge alone).
 According to the report:

 The judge, Hale, may have taken this point into consideration when he remarked to the jury that they had two questions to consider: "First, Whether or no these Children were Bewitched?
 Secondly, Whether the Prisoners at the Bar were Guilty of it?"
 Nevertheless, the jury found Denny and Cullender guilty of thirteen of the fourteen charges brought against them, and they were sentenced to death by hanging.